 34According to USPS OIG, some rural customers are required to have mail and parcels shipped to a USPS retail facility and therefore must visit a retail facility to pick them up, thereby bringing them into contact with other community members.
 See USPS OIG, Addressing the Diverse Needs and Wants of Rural America: Opportunities for the U.S. Postal Service, RISC-WP-19-009 (Arlington, VA: Sept.
 16, 2019).

-with other federal government entities, such as those made through interagency agreements.35
+and services we identified were either permitted to continue by PRC pursuant to PAEA or are services USPS provided through partnerships with other federal government entities, such as those made through interagency agreements.35